-- 1. Follow the clinical policies and procedures outlined in the Guidelines for Undergraduate Field Experience Manual. - Meet the Clinical Participation and Safety Guidelines outlined in the Guidelines for Undergraduate Field Experience Manual. - 3.
-Maintain a current Level One State of Arizona Department of Public Safety Fingerprint Clearance Card or current fingerprint clearance documentation in accordance with the fingerprint policies of the state in which the student resides. - 4.
-Maintain continuous enrollment in the nursing major courses.
+- Follow the clinical policies and procedures outlined in the Prelicensure Guidelines for Undergraduate Field Experience Manual. - Maintain a current Level One State of Arizona Department of Public Safety Fingerprint Clearance Card or current fingerprint clearance documentation in accordance with the fingerprint policies of the state in which the student resides. - Maintain continuous enrollment in the nursing major courses.
 Traditional campus students maintain enrollment for the Fall and Spring semesters.
 Fast-track students maintain enrollment for the Fall, Spring, and Summer semesters.
-This includes clinical rotations. - 5.
-Earn a grade of a C or better in all nursing major courses.
-A non-passing grade may only be earned in one semester.
-Any non-passing grades in a future semester, consecutive or nonconsecutive, and the student will be administratively withdrawn from the nursing program. - 6.
-Re-entry is dependent upon space availability.
+This includes clinical rotations. - 4.
+Earn a grade of a C or better in all nursing major courses. - 5.
+Only failure courses within the same academic term may be repeated one time, provided the student follows the college's reapplication process and the application is approved.
 Failure in a didactic or clinical course also results in failure of the corequisite course; however, co-requisite failures are processed as a single non-passing occurrence.
+Students who fail one or more nursing core course(s) for the second time in consecutive or non-consecutive semesters will not be permitted re-entry to

+- the program.
+Example NSG-321 Failure equals failure of NSG-321 and NSG-321C. - 6.
 Maintain a 2.7 cumulative GPA in all nursing major courses.
 If the GPA falls below 2.7, the student will be placed on nursing probation.
 If the student is able to raise his or her GPA during the subsequent semester, the student will be removed from nursing probation.
-However, if the student is unable to raise his or her GPA during the subsequent semester, the student will be administratively withdrawn from the nursing program.
+However, if the student is unable to raise his or her GPA during the subsequent semester, the student will be administratively withdrawn from the nursing program..

-Failure to meet the criteria stated above will require the student to petition the Site Director or designee for re-entry to the nursing major.
-Re-entry to the nursing major is not assured simply because the student was previously enrolled in nursing courses or was previously accepted.
-The decision will be based on evidence showing that the student is ready to continue, has potential to complete the program, and is in compliance with University regulations, and standards of behavior.
+Students that fail a term or semester will be not be allowed to register for the following term or semester given they are now out of sequence with their plan of study.
+These students must apply through a formal reentry application process to re-enter the program following a failure for the next term or semester the failed course(s) is offered.
+Re-entry is not guaranteed.
+A re-entry decision will be based on evidence showing that the student is ready to continue, has potential to complete the program, and is in compliance with University regulations, professional standards of behavior, and is deemed safe.
 All decisions to readmit are also contingent upon clinical space availability.
 The student must meet all admission and clinical requirements to be considered for re-entry into the program.
+All re-entry students will be placed on a student success plan.
+Students must meet with the faculty of the re-entered course during week one of the course to develop a student success plan.